-The above analyses revealed the presence of biases in the models, bias correction was applied over the JJAS period for June lead time 2, 1 and 0 (which represent the forecast of the JJAS period initialised respectively in April, May and June).
-The bias correction techniques used are CDF-t and QMAP (see Section 2.5.2 for more details on their application).
-The analysis of ensemble forecast models remains very delicate because of the many possible ways to approach the bias correction, i.e. should we use the unperturbed member, mean ensemble member, median ensemble member or the whole ensemble member?
-In our case, the bias correction is first applied separately on the ensemble members, in order to correct the re-forecasts of each one of the 25 members of the seasonal forecast models (SEAS5 and MF7).
-A second methodology has been tested by applying a bias correction on the ensemble mean.
-To evaluate the sensitivity of the Cramer score on the ensemble forecast models, we defined three different approaches as follows:
+The above analyses revealed the presence of biases in the models; bias correction was applied over the JJAS period for June lead times 2, 1 and 0 (which represent the forecast of the JJAS period initialized in April, May and June respectively).
+The bias correction techniques used are CDF-t and QMAP (see Sect.
+2.5.2 for more details on their application).
+The analysis of ensemble forecast models remains very delicate because of the many possible ways to approach the bias correction; i.e., should we use the unperturbed member, mean ensemble member, median ensemble member or the whole ensemble member?
+In our case, the bias correction is first applied separately to the ensemble members in order to correct the re-forecasts of each of the 25 members of the seasonal forecast models (SEAS5 and MF7).
+A second methodology has been tested by applying a bias correction to the ensemble mean.
+To evaluate the sensitivity of the Cramér score to the ensemble forecast models, we defined three different approaches as follows:

-- "CORR\NO\MEAN", in this approach the bias correction is applied on the whole ensemble member and the Cramer score is computed using the outputs of the correction; - "CORR\MEAN", here we compute first the mean over the outputs of the bias correction on the whole ensemble member; and we use this mean to compute the Cramer score; - "MEAN\CORR", the method consists of applying the bias correction on the ensemble mean and the computation of the Cramer is done directly using the outputs of the correction.
+- CORR_NO_MEAN.
+In this approach the bias correction is applied to the whole ensemble member and the Cramér score is computed using the outputs of the correction. - CORR_MEAN.
+Here we compute first the mean over the outputs of the bias correction on the whole ensemble member; and we use this mean to compute the Cramér score; - MEAN_CORR.
+The method consists of applying the bias correction to the ensemble mean, and the computation of the Cramér is performed directly using the outputs of the correction.